 Getting help for eating disorders can enable people to change their negative beliefs and behaviors.
 Professionals who devote their careers to treating patients with eating disorders and the issues that stem from negative body image often hold psychology or counseling degrees and are licensed in their field.
 If you’re interested in this career path, an online master’s degree program in clinical mental health counseling can prepare you to seek that licensure.

 Mental health counselors can help those struggling with body dissatisfaction (and resulting eating disorders) by encouraging them to focus on their positive qualities, talents, and skills.
 Other helpful practices include setting positive, health-focused goals, and avoiding making—or exposing themselves to—negative comments about their bodies and appearance.

 A positive body image is an important part of physical and emotional health, and with help, individuals can often change the way they see themselves.
 Clinical mental health counselors working toward this goal with patients know that a positive body image can improve things like:†

 If you’re interested in a career that allows you to help people who are struggling with eating disorders, earning a Council for Accreditation of Counseling and Related Educational Programs (CACREP)-accredited MS in Clinical Mental Health Counseling, like the one offered by Walden University, can help prepare you for this challenging but rewarding work.

-Walden University’s MS in Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) as a mental health counseling program under the 2001 standards.
-CACREP is a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), and CACREP accreditation is a requirement for licensure in many states.
+Walden University’s MS in Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), which is a requirement for licensure in many states.